 It’s that time of year again!

 What is the culinary world predicting as the food trends for 2018?
-It can be overwhelming to sift through the trends to see what actually applies to the way we cook, so Donna and I have picked the top 10 trends we think will influence the way we approach cooking and eating this year.
+It can be overwhelming to sift through the trends to see what actually applies to the way we cook, so I've picked the top 10 trends I think will influence the way we approach cooking and eating this year.

 Instapot was one of the most instagrammed and snapchatted gift over the holidays.
 Everyone was getting one and posting pics of the easy breezy meals they were creating.
 There are a slew of amazing things about the instapot, but the best part is the pressure cooker setting which cooks meals faster and packs in more flavor than most other ways of cooking.
 Pressure cooking used to be relegated to professional kitchens, but not anymore.
 Keep an eye out for this to be a dominant force in cooking for 2018.